Sailing the Baltic Sea to Denmark

 Explore the Kiel fjord and the South Funen Archipelago of Denmark on this tall ship taster holiday!

-Embarkation will take place at 7 pm and after a welcome drink and dinner, you will have the opportunity to observe the lively coming and going at the locks of the Kiel Canal.
+Our crew will welcome you aboard in Holtenau, situated on the western shore of the Kiel Fjord.
+After a welcome drink and dinner in the deck lounge, you will have the opportunity to observe the lively coming and going at the locks of the Kiel Canal.
 From small sports yachts to ocean liners, vessels of all kinds and sizes can be seen passing by around the clock on the world’s busiest artificial waterway.
-On the walk to the small Holtenau lighthouse (pictured right), you will get a taste of the nostalgic harbour atmosphere – numerous old cargo ships and schooners are anchored on the quay at dusk.
+On the walk to the small Holtenau lighthouse, you will get a taste of the nostalgic harbour atmosphere – numerous old cargo ships and schooners are often anchored on the quay at dusk.

-After breakfast, it will be time to “cast off!”.
-On the eastern shore of the fjord, we will see Laboe’s naval memorial; soon afterwards we will reach the open Baltic Sea at the Kiel lighthouse.
-After a day’s sailing, we will cross the invisible German-Danish maritime border and find ourselves in the sheltering harbour of Sønderborg, on the island of Als, which will be our mooring for the night.
+After breakfast, it will be time to set the sails towards the eastern shore of the fjord, where will see Laboe’s naval memorial.
+After a day’s sailing, we will cross the invisible German-Danish maritime border and find ourselves in the sheltering harbour of Sønderborg, on the island of Als, which will be our anchroage for the night.
 A major attraction is the castle, with its gardens, within clear sight of our anchorage.
 Take a walk along the harbour with the historic merchant’s houses and a stroll through the Old Town with its typical Danish tranquillity.

 After circumnavigating the southern tip of the island of Als, we will cross the Little Belt and head for Marstal in the southeast of the Danish island of Ærø.
 The reputation of this seaport as Denmark’s sailing ship hub is not exaggerated.
 At the turn of the 20th century, a fleet of more than 300 commercial ships was based here.
 Even today, the port is still a busy place with steel and wooden shipyards, engine factories and a ferry port.
 The seamen’s houses are built close to the harbour.
 In between, the narrow streets and alleys twist and wind in a charmingly disordered manner.
 The harbour is home to the internationally renowned Maritime Museum, which houses more than 200 ship models and other exhibits from all seven seas.